megaNour/shout/README.md

 Examples:
   # see much more examples by running the tests with `shoutctl test`
-  # This prints a red log (and resets colors) in red to stderr even if SHOUT_ENABLED is off
+  # This prints a red log (and resets colors) in red to stderr even if SHOUT_DISABLED is set.
   shout f "${_red}The pizza is blue."
   # This prints in grey to stderr (and resets colors) if SHOUT_LEVEL <= 5 and forwards to myNextProcess
   echo "streamed text" | shout 5 | myNextProcess